KKA-0/Uski-Drive/backend/README.md

 authorAvatar: 'https://avatars1.githubusercontent.com/u/13742415?s=200&v=4'
 -->

-# Serverless Framework Node Express API on AWS
+# Serverless Framework Node Express API on AWS Cloud

 This template demonstrates how to develop and deploy a simple Node Express API service running on AWS Lambda using the traditional Serverless Framework.